How Physical and Occupational Therapy Help for RA

-Healthy joints are the "hinges" that let us move around and allow us to function every day.
+Healthy joints are the "hinges" that let you move around.
 Many of us take that for granted.
-But if your joints are affected by rheumatoid arthritis, these simple movements aren't always automatic or easy when you have RA, though.
+These simple movements aren't always automatic or easy when you have RA, though.
 They can be painful.

 The goals and treatments used by physical therapists and occupational therapists sometimes overlap, but there are some general differences.

 Physical Therapy for Rheumatoid Arthritis